Your Local Dentist Can Help With TMJ Treatment

 - Learn a few exercises to relax the jaw and practice them regularly.
 One exercise involves massaging jaw muscles with your fingertips in small circular motions.
 You then open your mouth as wide as possible and hold it open for 10 seconds.
 Then relax the jaw.
 Repeat 10 times.

 Patients needing relief from TMJ pain should contact Lakefront Family Dentistry today so they can get relief as soon as possible.
-With 30-plus years of combined experience, Dr. Derek Hauser and Dr. Matt Kanter are two of the best Lake Elsinore dentists in the Inland Empire and are ready to help.
+With 30-plus years of combined experience, Dr. Derek Hauser and Dr. Matthew Kanter are two of the best Lake Elsinore dentists in the Inland Empire and are ready to help.
 Please call (951) 244-9495 and schedule an appointment (or make an appointment online) to learn how you can achieve an amazing and pain-free smile.